Transferability Metrics for Selecting Source Model Ensembles: Evaluating transferability metrics

 \subsection{Results}

-Qualitatively, \cref{fig:scatterplot_transferability_metrics} shows the relation between predicted transferability and actual mean IoU for two target datasets and for all our transferability metrics.
+\cref{fig:scatterplot_transferability_metrics} shows qualitatively the relation between predicted transferability and actual mean IoU for all our transferability metrics on two target datasets.
 In all experiments we see good positive correlations, demonstrating that our metrics work well.
-We also see that the ensemble performance varies greatly depending on the sources used, justifying the importance of having a good ensemble selection mechanism.
+We also see that ensemble performance varies greatly depending on the sources used, justifying the importance of having a good ensemble selection mechanism.

-Quantitatively, \cref{fig:comparison_transferability_metrics} reports the weighted Kendall's $\tau$ scores for our transferability metrics and the baseline (for all 5 target datasets).
+Quantitatively, \cref{fig:comparison_transferability_metrics} reports the weighted Kendall's $\tau$ for our transferability metrics and the baseline (for all 5 target datasets).
 All our transferability metrics generally achieve high scores, significantly outperforming the baseline on each target dataset.
 Among our metrics, the direct LEEP variants, MS-LEEP and E-LEEP, perform equally well.
-IoU-EEP performs the worst, suggesting that it is important to consider the probability distribution $P_{ens}(\cdot|x_i)$.
+Next, IoU-EEP performs the worst, suggesting that it is important to consider the probability distribution $P_{ens}(\cdot|x_i)$.
 Finally, \softiou{} performs best, confirming the benefits of directly approximating the performance measure of the target test set (mean IoU).
 On average, \softiou{} achieves $\tau$ of 69.3\%, outperforming the baseline by 20.3\%, \msleep{} by 3.1\%, \eleep{} by 3.6\%, \ioueep{} by 8.4\%.

-As related works on single-source transferability metrics sometimes report the standard Kendall $\tau$~\cite{li21cvpr} or linear correlation using the Pearson coefficient~\cite{tan21cvpr,nguyen20icml, li21cvpr}, we also report them in \cref{tab:correlation_measures}.
+As related works on single-source transferability metrics sometimes report the standard Kendall $\tau$~\cite{li21cvpr} or the (linear) Pearson coefficient~\cite{tan21cvpr,nguyen20icml, li21cvpr}, we also report them in \cref{tab:correlation_measures}.
 Despite each correlation measure is based on different mathematical assumptions, the general trend among target datasets and transferability metrics remains the same.